hggh/awesant/README.md

 * It is possible to set a comma separated list of types for outputs.
 * It is possible to set wildcards for file inputs.
-* If a wildcard is used then Awesant is watching the path for new files.
-If a new file is created then Awesant tails the new file automatically, so you do not need to restart Awesant.
+* If a wildcard is used then Awesant will watch the glob pattern for new files.
+* If a new file is created then Awesant will tail the new file automatically, so you do not need to restart the service.

-As example if you has different inputs, such as
+As example if you have different inputs, such as

     input {
         file {